nicphang1011/hardhat-fund-me/README.md

 The use case of this project is to create smart contracts and scripts for deployment of said contracts in order to allow for crowdfunding.
 - Contract can be funded
-- User can withdraw funds
+- Contract owner can withdraw funds

 Try running some of the following tasks: